legends2k/blog/content/note/git_concepts.md

 > git checkout master
 {{< /highlight >}}

-_When you checkout a commit by using anything other than a branch name (commit ID, HEAD~1, branch~3, HEAD^^, etc.), you’d detach `HEAD`_ i.e. Git wouldn’t know what to associate `HEAD` with.
-When you want to poke around and see how the repository looked like at a particular unnamed commit (except for its commit ID), this is what you would normally do.
+_When you checkout a commit using anything other than a branch name, you’d detach `HEAD`_ e.g. commit ID, `HEAD~1, branch~3, HEAD{5}, HEAD^^`, etc.  Since it wouldn’t know what to associate `HEAD` with, Git detaches `HEAD`.
+When you want to inspect the code base at a particular unnamed -- except for its commit ID -- commit, this is what you normally do.

 {{< highlight basic >}}
 > git checkout lk3nw7ef